How (and Why) Your Brain Makes Its Own Cannabinoids

 “Patients taking Rimonabant reported feeling severely depressed and having serious thoughts about committing suicide,” Psychology Today reported.
 “It was as though the patients had lost their ability to experience pleasure… [Which] tells neuroscientists that our endogenous marijuana system is normally involved, either directly or indirectly, in controlling our mood and allowing us to experience pleasure; antagonizing the actions of this chemical in the brain leads to depression with possibly dangerous consequences.”

-For more information on the endocannabinoid system, and the parents testing cannabis as a treatment for pediatric cancer, check out “Stoned Kids,” the first episode of Weediquette on VICELAND.
+For more information on the endocannabinoid system, and the parents testing cannabis as a treatment for pediatric cancer, check out “Stoned Kids,” the first episode of Weediquette airing tomorrow on VICELAND at 11 PM EST.

 Watch all the first episodes of our shows now at VICELAND.com